 Off-Campus Housing/Living Off Campus

 Consistent with Colgate’s four-year approach to residential education, the University allows a small number of seniors to live in private, non-University housing.
 For a variety of reasons, living off campus is not the right choice for all students.
 For many, the opportunity to live in Broad Street houses or to develop on-campus communities in Colgate-owned apartments or townhouses better meets their interests.
 Moreover, Colgate is acutely aware of the impact that off-campus students can have on local residents.
-As such, Colgate normally limits the number of students allowed to live off campus to 250 members of the senior class.
-Permission to live off campus is a privilege, rather than a right afforded to all students.
+As such, Colgate normally limits the number of students allowed to live off campus to a percentage of the senior class.
+Approval to live off campus is not afforded to all students.

 The following guidelines govern off-campus living for enrolled undergraduate students at Colgate University: